Anaxonic neuron: Neural Injury and Inhibitory Dysregulation

 Following traumatic brain injury, structural and functional changes occur in inhibitory interneurons, including those with anaxonic morphology (biology).
 A key pathological feature observed post-injury is the reduction of brain-derived neurotrophic factor (BDNF), which is essential for the maintenance and plasticity of GABAergic neurons.
 The decline in BDNF availability leads to regressive changes in interneuronal axonal terminals and dendritic complexity, ultimately impairing their inhibitory capabilities.
 A study on rodent models found that these deficits in GABAergic transmission can create a hyperexcitable neural environment, further predisposing the injured brain to the development of epilepsy.

-Strategies aimed at enhancing GABAergic function - either through pharmalogical modulation of GABA_{A} receptor subunits or trophic support via BDNF - could restore inhibitory balance and reduce seizure susceptibility.
+Strategies aimed at enhancing GABAergic function - either through pharmacological modulation of GABA_{A} receptor subunits or trophic support via BDNF - could restore inhibitory balance and reduce seizure susceptibility.
 Continued exploration of these avenues, particularly within the context of post-traumatic and genetic epilepsies, may provide novel insights into how maintaining or restoring anaxonic neuron function contributes to neural homeostasis.